 It’s also known that different mushroom species target different areas of your body’s immune system.
 Therefore, it may be beneficial to consume a variety of different mushrooms to elicit a more intelligent and broad-based immune response.

-That's why we created our 15 in one mushroom blend– Immune Defence.
+That's why we created our eight in one organic mushroom blend– Mushroom Immunity.

 Maitake is one of nature’s richest sources of polysaccharides, containing unique fractions, including D-fraction and MD-fraction.
 Maitake has shown to stimulate macrophage, NK cell, T-Cell, and interleukin-1 activity.
 It’s also demonstrated powerful anti-HIV activity in in-vitro studies in the U.S, and Japan.